PennyLaneAI/pennylane/doc/API/overview.rst

         version = '0.0.1'
         author = 'Ada Lovelace'

-Here, we have begun defining some important class attributes ('identifiers') that allow PennyLane to identify the device.
+Here, we have begun defining some important class attributes that allow PennyLane to identify and use the device.
 These include:

 * :attr:`~.Device.name`: a string containing the official name of the device
 * :attr:`~.Device.short_name`: the string used to identify and load the device by users of PennyLane